-New ME/CFS disease-specific funding announcements to deliver needed diagnostics and treatments faster
+- New ME/CFS disease-specific funding announcements to deliver needed diagnostics and treatments faster

-An initiative to reach consensus on the ME/CFS case definition
+- An initiative to reach consensus on the ME/CFS case definition

-Mechanisms to incentivize new and early career researchers to enter the field
+- Mechanisms to incentivize new and early career researchers to enter the field

-Data Collection including epidemiological information, natural history, risk factors, comorbid conditions, and the availability of medical services for individuals with ME/CFS and their families
+- Data Collection including epidemiological information, natural history, risk factors, comorbid conditions, and the availability of medical services for individuals with ME/CFS and their families

-Establishing new and expanding existing Collaborative Research Centers
+- Establishing new and expanding existing Collaborative Research Centers

-Developing a research agenda in collaboration with interagency partners, stakeholders and disease experts
+- Developing a research agenda in collaboration with interagency partners, stakeholders and disease experts

-Expanding public and medical education initiatives focusing on early diagnosis and appropriate treatment recommendations
+- Expanding public and medical education initiatives focusing on early diagnosis and appropriate treatment recommendations

 Stay tuned for more updates on this historic effort and ways you can take action!
 Feel free to thank Senator Markey (@SenMarkey) or Representative Raskin (@RepRaskin) on social media.